 I have this feeling that I really don't want to watch what happens next, but I'm going to do so anyways.

 "Just over five hundred years ago," the Commandant muses, "there was a great commander who hailed from the United States of America.
-His contingent of troops was outnumbered significantly by the enemy in adverse winter conditions.
-Do you know what he said when set against this adversity?"
+His contingent of troops was outnumbered significantly by the enemy in winter conditions.
+Do you know what he said when faced with adversity?"

-I shrug my shoulder with a shake of my head.
+I shrug a shoulder with a shake of my head.
 "I really don't know.
 What did he say?"